DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/impermanent-loss-uniswap.md

 4. **Utilize risk management tools**: Some DeFi platforms offer risk management tools that allow you to set limits on your trades or automatically adjust your positions to minimize the risk of loss.
 These tools can also be helpful when trading on Uniswap V3. **It is important to be aware of the security risks associated with using third party tools.**

 It is important to note that impermanent loss is only "realized" when a liquidity provider withdraws their assets from the pool.
 If the prices of the assets return to their initial levels before withdrawal, the impermanent loss is effectively negated.

+---
+## Evaulation

+##### How can concentrated liquidity pools help mitigate impermanent loss?

+- [x]  By specifying a price range, limiting exposure to impermanent loss
+- [ ]  By increasing the price volatility of the assets
+- [ ]  By making the assets positively correlated
+- [ ]  By offering higher fees for the liquidity providers

+##### How can selecting less volatile token pairs help mitigate impermanent loss?

+- [ ]  By increasing the price volatility of the assets
+- [ ]  By increasing the correlation between the assets
+- [x]  By minimizing potential impermanent loss due to lower price fluctuations
+- [ ]  By allowing LPs to withdraw assets more frequently

+##### When is impermanent loss "realized" by a liquidity provider?

+- [ ]  When the price of the assets in the pool changes
+- [x]  When a liquidity provider withdraws their assets from the pool
+- [ ]  When the liquidity provider deposits their assets into the pool
+- [ ]  When a new liquidity provider joins the pool